jxjxjxjxjx/EA255/final_origin.md

 Enlai in Chongqing

 ## “Rape of Nanjing,” 1937 (Week 10)
+• July 8, 1937: Marco Polo Bridge Incident
+• Japan quickly occupies

+December, 1937 Nanjing Massacre or
+“Rape of Nanjing” Nationalist forces retreat far inland to “Free China,” based in Chongqing

 ## Cairo Conference, 1943 (Week 10)
+1943: Cairo Conference, in which Allied forces, including Chiang Kai-shek, FDR, Churchill make agreement about what to do with Japanese territory after the war

 ## “Mass Line” governance in the early PRC (Week 10)
+“People’s democratic dictatorship”:
+peasants, workers, and army form of the cornerstone of revolution and new society
+• Intellectuals
+• Communist Party leads the masses though the “mass line” (qunzhong luxian 􀀅􀀁􀀆􀀄)
+• Mao Zedong 􀀁􀀂􀀁 and Standing
+Committee (Chairman LIU Shaoqi,
+General ZHU De, Premier ZHOU Enlai)

 ## Danweis and communes in 1950s PRC (Week 10)